 A prefab shower stall (prefabricated shower stall) can provide homeowners with a complete shower stall, as opposed to the classic but painstaking method of building a tiled shower from scratch.

-"Prefab" shower means that the fabrication of the shower stall has been done off-site at a factory, leaving only assembly to be done at your home.
+"Prefab" shower means that the fabrication of the shower stall has been done off-site at a factory, leaving the only assembly to be done at your home.
 Besides transferring the majority of the mess to a location other than your home, this method also means that the shower can be completed in a few hours, rather than the several days required to custom-build a tiled shower stall unit.

 1. Interlocking Multi-Piece Units: The Do-It-Yourself-Friendly Option